Stackclash/5e-vault/5. Mechanics/Bestiary/Undead/Will O Wisp.md

 "languages": "the languages it knew in life"
 "cr": "2"
 "traits":
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "As a bonus action, the will-o'-wisp can target one creature it can see\
+- "desc": "As a bonus action, the will-o'-wisp can target one creature it can see\
     \ within 5 feet of it that has 0 hit points and is still alive.
 The target must\
     \ succeed on a DC 10 Constitution saving throw against this magic or die.
 If the\
     \ target dies, the will-o'-wisp regains 10 (dice: 3d6|avg (3d6)) hit points."
   "name": "Consume Life"
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "The will-o'-wisp can't wear or carry anything."
+- "desc": "The will-o'-wisp can't wear or carry anything."
   "name": "Ephemeral"
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "The will-o'-wisp can move through other creatures and objects as if they\
+- "desc": "The will-o'-wisp can move through other creatures and objects as if they\
     \ were difficult terrain.
-It takes dice: 1d10|avg (1d10) force damage if it\
+It takes 5 (dice: 1d10|avg (1d10)) force damage\
-    \ ends its turn inside an object."
+    \ if it ends its turn inside an object."
   "name": "Incorporeal Movement"
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "The will-o'-wisp sheds bright light in a 5 to 20-foot radius and dim light\
+- "desc": "The will-o'-wisp sheds bright light in a 5 to 20-foot radius and dim light\
     \ for an additional number of ft. equal to the chosen radius.
 The will-o'-wisp\
     \ can alter the radius as a bonus action."
   "name": "Variable Illumination"
 "actions":
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "Melee Spell Attack: dice: d20+4 (+4 to hit), reach 5 ft., one creature.\
+- "desc": "Melee Spell Attack: dice: d20+4 (+4 to hit), reach 5 ft., one creature.\
-    \ Hit: dice: 2d8|avg (2d8) lightning damage."
+    \ Hit: 9 (dice: 2d8|avg (2d8)) lightning damage."
   "name": "Shock"
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "The will-o'-wisp and its light magically become [[5.
-Mechanics/Rules/Conditions.md#invisible|invisible]]\
+- "desc": "The will-o'-wisp and its light magically become [[\5.
+Mechanics\Rules\Conditions.md#invisible|invisible]]\
-    \ until it attacks or uses its Consume Life, or until its [[5.
-Mechanics/Rules/Status.md#concentration|concentration]]\
+    \ until it attacks or uses its Consume Life, or until its [[\5.
+Mechanics\Rules\Conditions.md#concentration|concentration]]\
-    \ ends (as if [[5.
-Mechanics/Rules/Status.md#concentration|concentration]] on a spell)."
+    \ ends (as if concentrating on a spell)."
   "name": "Invisibility"
 "source":
 - "MM"